Future of Humanity Institute logo

 The Future of Humanity Institute

 The Future of Humanity Institute is a unique multidisciplinary research Institute at the University of Oxford and is part of the Philosophy Faculty and the James Martin 21 st Century School.
 FHI's mission is to bring excellent scholarship to bear on big picture questions for humanity.
-One of our research areas is global catastrophic risk, and this website exists to focus attention on our work in this area, which includes a Conference on Global catastrophic risks (17-20 July) intended to advance knowledge and increase academic interest in this neglected area.
-This summer we also publish a book outlining the main catastrophic risks, and the problems and methodologies they share: Global Catastrophic Risks (forthcoming OUP, 2008).
+One of our research areas is global catastrophic risk, and this website exists to focus attention on our work in this area, which included a Conference on Global catastrophic risks (17-20 July 2008) intended to advance knowledge and increase academic interest in this neglected area.
+We also published a book outlining the main catastrophic risks, and the problems and methodologies they share: Global Catastrophic Risks (OUP, 2008).